jlevy/og-equity-compensation/README.md

   - Hires #15 through #19: up to **0.3%–0.7%**
   - Hires #21 [sic] through #27: up to **0.25%–0.6%**
   - Hires #28 through #34: up to **0.25%–0.5%**
-- Keep in mind much of the above information is heavily biased toward early-stage Silicon Valley tech startups, not companies as a whole across the country.
+- Remember, much of the above information is heavily biased toward early-stage Silicon Valley tech startups, not companies as a whole across the country.

 ### Negotiation tips